Mjz86/c_colon/README.md

 - nostorage storage:
 no address is given for the value

-> refexpr/valexpr:
+refexpr / valexpr
-the address of a valexpr value may not be uniqe, the state may be used to represent other objects as well , its like no_unique_address in c++: makes this member subobject pote

-ntially-overlapping, i.e., allows this member to be overlapped with other non-static data members or base class subobjects of its class. this means that if the member has an empty class type (e.g. stateless allocator), the compiler may optimise it to occupy no space, just like if it were an empty base. if the member is not empty, any tail padding in it may be also reused to store other data members. also if reorder is possible , any padding bytes or invalid state may be used to represent such object, if its a bitset , even more possibilities are made , as long as other dclared object's are preserved
+the address of a valexpr value may not be uniqe, the state may be used to represent other objects as well , its like no_unique_address in c++: makes this member subobject potentially-overlapping, i.e., allows this member to be overlapped with other non-static data members or base class subobjects of its class. this means that if the member has an empty class type (e.g. stateless allocator), the compiler may optimise it to occupy no space, just like if it were an empty base. if the member is not empty, any tail padding in it may be also reused to store other data members. also if reorder is possible , any padding bytes or invalid state may be used to represent such object, if its a bitset , even more possibilities are made , as long as other dclared object's are preserved

-> not_reorderable/reorderable ( struct/class qualifier ):
+reorderable/not_reorderable(struct/class qualifier )

 we can do rust-like reorder optimization if this enabled

-> offset_dependant/not_offset_dependant/member_offset_dependant/member_not_offset_dependant(struct/class qualifier,and type qualifier):
+offset_dependant/not_offset_dependant/member_offset_dependant/member_not_offset_dependant(struct/class qualifier,and type qualifier):
- a not_offset_dependant type is a type whoes inner structs can be scattered in memory when accessed, specifically ,a pointer to a sub object cannot be used to reliably get to the main object by a subtraction of the offset (other than a base class to drived class cast). but offset_dependant objects can use the offset to gain a pointer to the main object.

- member_offset_dependant objects are the ones that specifically can be used for casts by offset , base classes are member_offset_dependant by deafult.
+a not_offset_dependant type is a type whoes inner structs can be scattered in memory when accessed, specifically ,a pointer to a sub object cannot be used to reliably get to the main object by a subtraction of the offset (other than a base class to drived class cast). but offset_dependant objects can use the offset to gain a pointer to the main object. member_offset_dependant objects are the ones that specifically can be used for casts by offset , base classes are member_offset_dependant by deafult.

-> forceref/unforceref:
+forceref / unforceref

 forceref makes the refrence a pointer-like type that hold the address of the refrenced type , unforceref allows the refrence to be a custom type , for example a const str& is more appropriate as a string-view like type than a refrence to a string.

-> unaligned/aligned:
+unaligned / aligned

 the alignment of this type might be neglected

-> unsafe/safe:
+unsafe / safe

 a value modifier that makes usage of this value an unsafe operation.

-> interface/final/virtual/nonvirtual:
+interface / final / virtual / nonvirtual

 - virtual:
  a virtual type is
  a type pointer + virtual table pointer.